 Let’s do a quick experiment.
 Raise your (digital) hand if you’ve ever seen or experienced, in some form or another, an administrator, parent, or another teacher valuing English/Language Arts class over science.
-For far too long, we have emphasized ELA and math as “real” subjects, while casting content from the sciences as optional or elective.
+For far too long, we have emphasized literacy or ELA and math as “real” subjects, while casting content from the sciences as optional or elective.
 This is especially extensive in the elementary grades, where some students are lucky to see a single science class once a week — and many encounter science content even less.

 I’ll be honest – I don’t have much in the way of solutions for that issue at this point, and really, that is so far above my pay grade… hah.
 But I think it’s important to mention because – probably as a result of this inequity – we often avoid incorporating literacy into our science classes.
 Students already spend so much time on reading and writing, why should we use our precious time to teach these reading and writing skills?
 We are science teachers, and we teach science.